Learner5200/CV/README.md

 #### Problem Solving

-- I pride myself on my ability to clearly define a problem, break it down into logical constituents, and systematically investigate and address each part while keeping an eye on the big picture.
+- I pride myself on my ability to clearly define a problem, break it down into logical constituents, and systematically investigate and address each part.
 - I developed this skill as a Strategy Intern for Cancer Research UK, where I analysed access to surgery and radiotherapy for UK cancer patients, and as a Philosophy undergraduate at Cambridge, where I devised novel solutions to thorny philosophical problems each week.
-- I have honed it each week at Makers, where I have confront new challenges daily and developed a strong debugging process to overcome them.
+- I have honed it at Makers, where I have developed a strong debugging process to confront new challenges daily.

 #### Fast Learner